Repertory theatre

-A repertory theatre is a theatre in which a resident company presents works from a specified repertoire, usually in alternation or rotation.
+A repertory theatre, also called repertory, rep, true rep or stock, which are also called producing theatres, is a theatre in which a resident company presents works from a specified repertoire, usually in alternation or rotation.

 United Kingdom

 Annie Horniman founded the first modern repertory theatre in Manchester after withdrawing her support from the Abbey Theatre in Dublin.
-Horniman's Gaiety Theatre opened its first season in September of 1908.
-The opening of the Gaiety was followed by the Citizens' Theatre in Glasgow and the Liverpool Repertory Theatre.
+Horniman's Gaiety Theatre opened its first season in September 1908.
+The opening of the Gaiety was followed by the Citizens' Theatre in Glasgow, the Liverpool Repertory Theatre and the Birmingham Repertory Theatre.
 Previously, regional theatre relied on mostly London touring ensembles.
 During the time the theatre was being run by Annie Horniman, a wide variety of types of plays were produced.
 Horniman encouraged local writers who became known as the Manchester School of playwrights.
-They included Allan Monkhouse, Harold Brighouse, writer of Hobson's Choice, and Stanley Houghton, who wrote Hindle Wakes.
+They included Allan Monkhouse, Harold Brighouse—writer of Hobson's Choice—and Stanley Houghton, who wrote Hindle Wakes.
 Actors who performed at the Gaiety early in their careers included Sybil Thorndike and Basil Dean.

-From the 1940s to the 1960s, two impresarios dominated the field of British rep, mostly in the North.
+From the 1930s to the 1960s, two impresarios dominated the field of British rep, mostly in the North.
 They were Harry Hanson and his Court players, and Frank H. Fortescue's Famous Players, with the Arthur Brough Players in Folkestone in the South.
 When an actor joined one of their companies, it could mean "twice-nightly" shows, and a new play to learn every week.
 Actress Rosemary Harris has told of her 50 consecutive weeks of doing that at Bedford rep. However, this is no longer possible, owing to restrictions from British Equity, which came to mandate just eight shows a week, including perhaps two matinées.

 The practice of repertory ("rep") is still seen in large cities.
 Actors now have the luxury of at least three weeks of rehearsal, however.
 Repertory can still be found in the UK in a variation of guises: in Sidmouth (12 plays), Wolverhampton (eight), and Burslem and Taunton (four each).
 The Sheringham Little Theatre produces an in-house repertory season each summer, running from June until September.
 Weekly repertory theatre is also produced by the Summer Theatre season at Frinton-on-Sea.